Recipe Round-Up for Paleo Newbies

 Buffalo Chicken Tenders with Dill Dip from Primal Palate.
 This was the first Paleo recipe that I ever tried, and it was a big hit in our house.
 I have followed the recipe as directed, and I have also cut up chicken breasts into bite sizes pieces and cooked them, in the sauce in a cast iron skillet on the stove top.
 Both were equally as delicious.
 I usually serve them with a side of sweet potato fries.
 Now, I have seen sweet potato fries in bags in the freezer section with the regular french fries, but I haven’t seen any pre-made that have exceptional ingredients.
 Usually, the oils are questionable, as are the ingredients they use to coat the fries to help them crisp.
 It’s not the worst food choice you could make in a pinch, but be careful to check ingredients if you go that route.

 Slow Cooker Kahlua Pig from Nom Nom Paleo.
 Four ingredients and your crock pot and you’re done.
 It really could not be easier.
 The most difficult part of this recipe, in all honesty, is smelling it cook while you wait to eat it.
 Seriously, it smells (and tastes amazing).
-I have never found the fancy salt that they call for in our local stores, so I have always substituted the highest quality sea salt that it could find, and it’s still amazing.
+I have never found the fancy salt that they call for in our local stores, so I have always substituted the highest quality sea salt that it could find.
+It is amazing without the fancy stuff.
 The options for serving this are pretty endless.
 Serve it with some fried eggs, throw it over some sweet potato fries, serve it with a side of steamed veggies..whatever floats your boat.
 Just try it.
 It’s amazing.

 Philly Cheesesteak Stuffed Peppers from Peace, Love and Low Carb.
 Technically, these aren’t paleo.
 They use butter and cheese.
 You can swap the butter for ghee or even coconut oil and omit the cheese to make it fully paleo if you want to.
 We love these, though.
 My husband happens to be allergic to mushrooms though, so we leave those out.
 They are delicious though, and so easy to make.